Cat lying on grass

 Spatiphyllum

 Spatiphyllum is another plant of the arum family (Araceae).
 Like the other plants of this family, it contains calcium oxalate crystals, as well as oxalic acid and its salts.
-The active ingredients have an irritating effect on the mucous membranes of the gastrointestinal tract, as well as on the heart, kidneys and central nervous system.
+The active ingredients have an irritating effect on the mucous membranes of the gastrointestinal tract, as well as on the heart, kidneys and central nervous system55.

-Consequences: Drooling, vomiting, diarrhoea, bleeding in the body, breathing and swallowing difficulties and – if a large amount is eaten – cramps, heart arrhythmia, damage to the kidneys and liver, low blood pressure, movement disorders.
+Consequences: Drooling, vomiting, diarrhoea, bleeding in the body, breathing and swallowing difficulties and – if a large amount is eaten – cramps, heart arrhythmia, damage to the kidneys and liver, low blood pressure, movement disorders56.

 Star of Bethlehem

 This plant contains naturally occurring poisons that affect the heart (see also “Foxglove,” “Kalanchoe” and “Oleander”).
-These active substances (which resemble digitalis or digoxin) interfere with the electrolyte balance of the heart muscle.
+These active substances (which resemble digitalis or digoxin) interfere with the electrolyte balance of the heart muscle57.
 The severity of the poisoning will depend on the particular plant, the part of the plant that is eaten and how much is ingested.

 Tulips

 All parts of the tulip are toxic to animals, but the highest concentration of toxin is in the bulb.
-If parts of the plant or bulb are chewed or swallowed, irritation of the mouth and oesophagus may occur, as well as irritation of the mucous membrane of the gastrointestinal tract, resulting in impaired digestion of nutrients.
+If parts of the plant or bulb are chewed or swallowed, irritation of the mouth and oesophagus may occur, as well as irritation of the mucous membrane of the gastrointestinal tract, resulting in impaired digestion of nutrients58.

 Conclusion